junhewei/hub2/readme.txt

 Git is free software.
 Git is yidingyaolengjing.
 Git is index called stage.
-Git is zhen de jin ru le xia yi bu.
+Git is zhen de.
+Git is hahaha.